Why European Restaurants Are Much More Vigilant About Food Allergies

 There's no federal regulation requiring allergen disclosure in restaurants.
 Massachusetts, Maryland and Rhode Island require restaurants to display food allergy awareness posters, which include reminders to patrons to inform servers of any allergies they may have.
 Michigan and Virginia require restaurants to have at least some personnel trained in food safety, including allergen awareness.
 In a statement to NPR, the National Restaurant Association said it now offers its members training on allergens as part of its food safety program, noting that U.S. restaurants know it's both an increasing concern and a potential liability issue.

-"It's not hard to find supporters of food allergy issues in Congress or state capitols around the country," says Lisa Gable, CEO of Food Allergy Research & Education (FARE), a nonprofit organization focusing on food allergy awareness and research.
+"It's not hard to find supporters of food allergy issues in Congress or state capitols around the country," says Lisa Gable, CEO of Food Allergy Research & Education, a nonprofit focusing on food allergy awareness and research.
 "Individual states are often more responsive because their regulatory authority is more limited and it's easier to prescribe changes in policy or regulation on a smaller scale."
 At the federal level, she says, there are far more stakeholders involved.

 In America, the onus typically falls more on diners themselves.
 Some menus contain requests, usually printed in a small font, that ask diners to inform their servers if they have any allergies.
 It's not routine, as it is in England, for servers to ask their customers proactively.